suryaakkala/telugu-voice-collection/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the chat page by modifying `src/components/Chatbot.tsx`.
+You can start editing the chat pages by modifying `src/components/`.
 The page auto-updates as you edit the file.

-Apis are in `src/pages/api/chat.ts`.
+Api for chat is in `src/pages/api/chat.ts`.

 ## TODO:
 1. Modify css for `chat page,  Voice Input Practice,  Quiz, TextMatchingActivity`.